 Definition: Punctuation in English is a linguistic system of symbols and spaces used in the graphic medium called writing for the purpose of displaying and preserving the integrity of the canonical sentence.

 Over the years, writers of some books and handbooks on punctuation have attempted to understand what makes punctuation work.
 Unfortunately, many of them have compared punctuation to interesting but irrelevant concepts which often mislead a person seeking genuine help.

 Although there is not much information available about the theory and principles of punctuation, there are some sites that will provide immediate help for answers to specific questions.
 The sites listed here are not necessarily being endorsed, but they may provide reasonably accurate help when you need it.
 Generally, there are no easily found sites for a theoretical discussion of punctuation.
 But if you need a quick answer for a particular punctuation problem you are having, try one of the following.

 This OWL is linked to by a number of colleges and universities.

 The Capitol Community College site offers mostly well-reasoned advice.

 NASA has an interesting site with plenty of examples.

-The book version of the Chicago Manual of Style Online offers very good help.
-The Q & A section of their online version might be browsed without charge.
-Search on "punctuation" or one of the marks.
+The Chicago Manual of Style Online offers some help.
+The Q & A section can be browsed without charge.
+Search on "punctuation" or one of the features of punctuation.